Where Is the Love?

 "Where Is the Love?" is a song by American hip hop group the Black Eyed Peas.
 It was released on May 12, 2003, as the lead single from their third album, Elephunk (2003).
 The song was written by will.i.am, apl.de.ap, Taboo, Justin Timberlake, Printz Board, Michael Fratantuno, and George Pajon.
 The track features vocals from Timberlake, although he is not officially credited on the single release.
 It was the group's first single to feature singer Fergie as an official member.

-"Where Is the Love?" saw success on radio airplay charts, peaked at number eight on the US Billboard Hot 100, and topped the charts in Australia, Ireland, and the United Kingdom, where it became the biggest-selling single of 2003.
+"Where Is the Love?" saw success on radio airplay charts, peaked at number eight on the US Billboard Hot 100, and topped the charts in 15 countries, including the United Kingdom, where it became the biggest-selling single of 2003.
 The band and Timberlake received two nominations, Record of the Year and Best Rap/Sung Collaboration, for "Where Is the Love?" at the 46th Annual Grammy Awards.